 We measure CAUTI using the National Healthcare Safety Network’s Standardized Infection Ratio.
 This ratio takes into account the type of hospital and the different types of patients it treats.

-A lower number is better.
 A ratio of less than 1.0 means fewer patients got infections than expected.

 Urinary tract infections associated with urinary catheters in patients admitted to UVA Hospital.
 A lower number is better.